We love lawyers like it’s our job. (It pretty much is.) So we know how to celebrate Love Your Lawyer Day.

 You can only sustain your humanness without regular self-care for so long before you’re off track.
 It’s easier to stay on track than to get back on.
 Start by understanding yourself and your decisions a bit more deeply with a post from our LCL colleague, Shawn, about what motivates us.

 Part of human motivation is the desire to avoid pain.
 When avoiding pain isn’t possible, you’ll need a healthy way to handle it.
-Fortunately, Shawn has your back with advice about how to deal with any problem.
+Fortunately, you can find out how to deal with any problem in this blog post (also from Shawn).

 A common problem among lawyers occurs when zealous advocacy state of mind blurs into people-pleasing.
-Shawn wrote another post to help you figure out if you’re pleasing others at the expense of your own mental health and how to stop.
+Figure out if you’re pleasing others at the expense of your own mental health and how to stop.